serverless/desktop/README.md

 <br />

 ## Feedback
-Feel free to create an [issue](https://github.com/serverless/desktop/issues/new) in this repo to report bugs, or request features.
+Feel free to create an [issue](https://github.com/serverless/desktop/issues/new) to report bugs, or request features.